Ankitkushwaha90/Calculator_in_spring_framework/README.md

-### when save file then restart server from this commands line
+### when re-save file of server then restart server from this commands line
 ```cmd
 ./mvnw spring-boot:run
 ```